 Waterfall Size: 50 ft.

-Additional Comments: You can go behind the falls by taking the “Scenic Overlook” (2 mile) trail.
-Water flow of the falls is low, but still enjoyable.
+Additional Comments: You can go behind the falls by taking the “Scenic Overlook” (2-mile) trail.
+The water flow of the falls is low, but still enjoyable.
 The falls are located within the Labrador Hollow Unique Area.
 Mobile service may be lost at the base of the falls.

 Difficulty: Easy